toothmonsterr/Small-Crimes-Collective/Lore/Threats.md

   - threats
   - hub
 ---
 Threats are setting-wide implications, changes, disasters, or otherwise over-arching dangers that may impact the average character's way of life.
-Threats may be used as [[hooks]], used to create [[NPCs & Villains]], or otherwise be established as we build the world.
+Threats may be used as [[Hooks]], used to create [[NPCs & Villains]], or otherwise be established as we build the world.

 Some existing threats are:
 * The lessening reliability of [[The Light]] has resulted in some amount of accidental (and permanent) deaths.
 Did the corporation know this would happen?
 Is it fixable?
 How will this impact the City of Angels?